abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 **Partitioning Criteria**: hash-based, list, round robin, composite

 **Sharding**: divide database into multiple ones based on criteria (often non-functional such as geographic proximity to user).
 Limitations: we can't easily add more shards since existing data is already divided and we can't change boundaries, `JOIN` across shards are very expensive.
+Consistent hashing can help in resolving uneven shard access patterns.

 **Federation**: divide database into multiple ones based on functional boundaries